Nemocas/AbstractAlgebra.jl/docs/src/euclidean_interface.md

 gcd(f::MyElem, g::MyElem)
 ```

 Return a greatest common divisor of $f$ and $g$.

+!!! note
+    For best compatibility with the internal assumptions made by
-The return is expected to be
+    AbstractAlgebra, the return is expected to be unit normalized in such a
-unit normalized such that if the return is a unit, that unit should be one.
+    way that if the return is a unit, that unit should be one.

 ```julia
 lcm(f::MyElem, g::MyElem)